wendy-wong/wendy-wong/README.md

 # About Me

-Hi, I'm Wendy - a PhD researcher at UNSW Engineering designing AI systems for inclusive computer science education.
+Hi, I'm Wendy — an educator and researcher exploring how AI can support more inclusive learning experiences in computer science education.

-- Designed and built **DiverseClaire** as part of my PhD research - a simulation system that uses generative AI to model neurodiverse learner behaviour, helping educators design CS1 course materials that work for all students.

-- Represented UNSW School of Computer Science & Engineering at SIGCSE TS 2026 in St Louis, presenting a poster and live demo of DiverseClaire - poster attendance and travel was self-funded.
-- Work selected for the ACM Showcase on Kudos following the symposium.
-- Preprint published on arXiv November 2025 (2511.14198), predating the SIGCSE submission.
+My work sits at the intersection of teaching, data, cloud, and AI.
+I’m interested in how emerging technologies can help educators better understand diverse learner needs and design more accessible learning materials.

-- AWS Data Hero and LinkedIn Learning Instructor with 12,000+ learners across three courses.
+Alongside my academic research, I bring industry experience into the classroom and community.
+I’m an AWS Data Hero and LinkedIn Learning Instructor with 12,000+ learners across three courses, and I write Coffee n Learn, a gentle learning series on AI, data, and cloud.
+I’ve contributed to community initiatives supporting women in data and technology across APAC, including founding Women in Big Data Sydney and partnering with Stanford University on regional WiDS events.

 **Current Projects**
 - **LinkedIn Learning courses** Amazon Q, Redshift Serverless, ML & data engineering